leifan8440/minibot-wow/API.md

 - `areaTrigger = GetAreaTriggerWithIndex(index)`

 Gets a specific area trigger by its index in the saved memory objects from the previous call to `GetAreaTriggerCount`.
+Notice this must be called within the same frame as the previous call to `GetAreaTriggerCount`.

 [Back to Top](#custom-api)